Data-driven control and coordination of smart converters for sustainable power system using deep reinforcement learning

 This project is a collaboration among KTH EECS, Stockholm University and UC Berkeley.

-Assistant Professor at KTH, PI of research project Autonomous coordination and control of smart converters for sustainable power systems, PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning at Digital Futures+46 8 790 63 56
+Assistant Professor at KTH, PI of research project Autonomous coordination and control of smart converters for sustainable power systems, PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning, Digital Futures Faculty+46 8 790 63 56

-Associate professor, Department of Computer and Systems Sciences at Stockholm University, Vice Chair Working group Cooperate at Digital Futures, Co-PI of research project Decision-making in Critical Societal Infrastructures (DEMOCRITUS) at Digital Futures, Co-PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning at C3.ai DTI, Co-Supervisor for postdoc project Distributed Optimization and Federated Learning in Emerging Smart Networks at Digital Futures+46 8 16 11 15
+Associate professor, Department of Computer and Systems Sciences at Stockholm University, Vice Chair Working group Cooperate, Co-PI of research project Decision-making in Critical Societal Infrastructures (DEMOCRITUS), Co-PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning at C3.ai DTI, Co-Supervisor for postdoc project Distributed Optimization and Federated Learning in Emerging Smart Networks, Digital Futures Faculty+46 8 16 11 15